Warner Bros. Cartoons: 1944–1963: Warner Bros. Cartoons

 On July 1, 1944, Schlesinger sold his studio to Warner Bros. for $700,000, which renamed the company Warner Bros.
-Cartoons, Inc., and Edward Selzer (who by Jones' and Freleng's accounts had no sense of humor or appreciation of cartoons), was appointed by Warner Bros. as the new head of the cartoon studio after Schlesinger retired.
+Cartoons, Inc., and Edward Selzer (who by Jones' and Freleng's accounts had no sense of humor or admiration of cartoons), was appointed by Warner Bros. as the new head of the cartoon studio after Schlesinger retired.
 In September 1944 Frank Tashlin left, and in May 1945, Bob Clampett left.
-Tashlin's unit was initially taken over by Robert McKimson who later took over Clampett's unit.
-The remaining animators of the initial McKimson unit were assigned to Arthur Davis.
+Tashlin's unit was initially taken over by Robert McKimson.
+The remaining animators of the initial Clampett's unit were assigned to Arthur Davis.
 Although inheriting most of their staff, these units have been the least known among the four, apart from having lower budgets than Jones and Freleng.
 In 1948, the studio moved to a larger building on the Sunset Boulevard lot.
 Davis' separate unit was dissolved in November 1947, and he became an animator for Freleng.

-The Jones, Freleng, and McKimson units became noted by their respective styles, mostly influenced by their budgets: Jones' cartoons (who was assigned the largest budgets) featured a more visual and sophisticated style, Freleng (having budgets noticeably smaller than Jones) made extensive use of slapstick, and McKimson (who with Davis had much lower budgets) often relied more on jokes and dialogue in general.
+The four units became noted by their respective styles, mostly influenced by their budgets: Jones' cartoons (having the largest budgets) featured a more visual and sophisticated art style, and focused more on unique story telling and characterization over traditional gags, Freleng's cartoons (having a smaller budget than Jones) developed a conservative directorial style which uses sharp timing, jokes and use of music for comedic effect, McKimson's cartoons (also with a smaller budget) kept up the traditional screwball antics-based direction into the 50s, while trying to maintain a fully-animated style, and Davis' cartoons (having the smallest budget of the four units) prioritizes its animation and jokes over the stories, as Davis was said to have an insecurity with his story men.